Which? brand refresh

 The new logo with extendable line

-Creating a more approachable brand
+Creating a more approachable brand and user experience

 The below video shows how we are beginning to inject playful movement into the brand.
 The aim is that this will manifest itself across all our digital channels, including sensible use across our app and websites to build a warmer brand experience.